 Within this research line, I involve non-professionals in the monitoring of wildlife communities, and use these data to answer community ecological questions.
-At the moment, these projects all involve the use of camera traps, cameras with a passive-infrared sensor that take pictures when they detect a moving difference in temperature (mostly a warm-blooded animal).
+Most of these projects involve the use of camera traps, cameras with a passive-infrared sensor that take pictures when they detect a moving difference in temperature (mostly a warm-blooded animal), but I am increasingly using other techniques such as acoustic sensors.
 By involving non-professionals, I hope to bring people in contact with nature and give them a unique experience, shaping their perceptions towards nature and science.
 I collaborate with social scientists to study these potential effects.

 The number of people using camera traps to study wildlife is increasing tremendously.
 Since my PhD, I have been involved in the development of camera trapping methods, from the simplification of the estimation of the effective detection distance of camera traps, to the development of a framework for detection of animals by camera traps.

 Below, you can find some information on several of the ongoing projects within this research line.

 Scandcam is a collaboration between SLU and the Norwegian Institute for Nature Research (www.nina.no).
 The aim of the project is to further develop methodology to study mammal communities using camera traps.
 We do this by utilising data from a camera trapping grid that was deployed to study lynx family groups in Southern Norway and by deploying camera traps to study specific questions.

 One ongoing study explores which factors determine the probability that a lynx is using specific parts of the landscape and how that influences the probability that a lynx is caught on camera.
 Hopefully, this will give us a better understanding of the factors that determine detection of animals by camera traps.
 We do this by using GPS track data of lynx from the same area in combination with different landscape variables.

 In the end, we hope to use the information gained from the Scandcam project for the set-up of a camera-trapping network in Norway and Sweden to monitor the changing mammal communities.